RePod/NTRStack/README.md

 **Tips**
  - The first argument can be the desired preset name, overriding the default.
- - The code can be editted to change various settings for different results.
+ - The code can be edited to change various settings for different results.

 Default presets:
 ----